 Maranatha Baptist Academy seeks to prepare high school students for both the rigors of college and career readiness.
 Located on a college campus, MBA is uniquely suited to provide a wide range of learning opportunities that enhance the educational experience.
-For the most comprehensive information on our academic program, see the Academy handbook.
+MBA instructors are highly experienced in their fields, and many hold advanced degrees in their areas of expertise.

 General Course Schedule